 Make Use of Email Acknowledgement Software

-Choose the Right Communication Channels for Your Donation Thank-You Letters
+Choose the Right Communication Channels for Your Donor Thank-You Letters

 - Your organization’s size: While big nonprofits might not have time to handwrite all letters, it might be worthwhile for a smaller nonprofit with a growing base.

-- Your donors’ preferred communication channels: A younger, tech-savvy base might prefer email, while other donors might prefer the intimacy of a handwritten letter.
+- Your donors’ preferred communication channels: A younger, tech-savvy base might prefer email or social media, while other donors might prefer a handwritten letter or phone call.

 - Gift size: While you should thoughtfully acknowledge contributions of all sizes, major gift donors deserve a more personalized approach.